erikdubois/LinuxMint18i3/README.md

 Folder <b>Installation</b> is the sequence of the installation procedure you can follow till the last one or not.

+# Installation Procedure of I3

+Let us install I3 first.
+Go in the folder Installation.
+You will find folder that are to be run in sequence.

 # Step 1

+First we will get I3 from the Linux Mint Repositories (version 4.11) by running the script

+	install_i3_version_4.11_from_repositories.sh

+Next we will run a script to get I3 (version 4.12) with the possibilities to have gaps between the windows by running

+	install_i3_gaps_next.sh

+The added advantage is that we will have the <b>latest version of I3</b> as you can see on the [website](https://i3wm.org/).

+# Step 2

-You can copy/paste all of this in the hidden folder of .i3.
+You can copy/paste all of this in the hidden folder of .config/i3.

 You can make a hidden folder in your home folder, if you do not yet have one.

 <b>beware the hidden files !!
 Copy/paste all files (CTRL + H)</b>

-# Step 1

 Go inside the folder installation/Step_1